Frequently Asked Questions

 Only the documentation listed on the application at: www.cos.edu/Academics/Nursing during the application periods is necessary to apply to the program.
 All other documentation and verification requirements will be explained once you have accepted a seat in the program.
 In general, these will include:

-· Immunization records showing vaccination or minimum titer levels for: Hepatitis B, MMR, Varicella, Tetanus/Diphtheria/Pertussis.
+· Immunization records showing vaccination or minimum titer levels for: Hepatitis B, MMR, Varicella, Tetanus/Diphtheria/Pertussis and flu shot.

 · Tuberculosis (TB) skin testing or chest x-ray